mustafamilyas/leetcode-exercise/README.md

 # Leetcode Exercise
 A collection of leetcode that I've done.
+Synced using [LeetSync](https://github.com/3ba2ii/LeetSync).